docsifyjs/docsify/docs/more-pages.md

 !> You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.

 `_sidebar.md` is loaded from each level directory.
-If this directory doesn't have `_sidebar.md`, it will fall back to parent directory.
+If the current directory doesn't have `_sidebar.md`, it will fall back to the parent directory.
 If, for example, the current path is `/guide/quick-start`,  the `_sidebar.md` will be loaded from `/guide/_sidebar.md`.

 ## Table of Contents